docker/docs/engine/swarm/ingress.md

   that a completely different application is listening.

-- If you expect to run multiple service tasks on each node (such as when you have 5 nodes but run 10 replicas), you cannot specify a static target port.
+- If you expect to run multiple service tasks on each node (such as when you have 5 nodes but run 10 replicas), you cannot specify a static published port.
   Either allow Docker to assign a random high-numbered port (by leaving off the `published`), or ensure that only a single instance of the service runs on a given node, by using a global service rather than a replicated one, or by